 Hassan combines academic research with public media engagement, social entrepreneurship and community activism.
 One of his main research interests relates to the social, economic and political impact of Mobile Money in Africa.
 Besides having conducted several academic and applied projects on the topic, Hassan is involved in developing a practical solution to enable local individuals and businesses in Somaliland to transfer money internationally in the absence of international banks in the country.

 The transnational activities of (young) Somalis have been another main topic of his research over the years, including work on remittance sending, development and humanitarian aid.
 As chairman of the charity ‘Nomad International’, he has coordinated health and education projects in Somaliland and the Dadaab refugee camps.
 Furthermore, Hassan has extensive media experience as journalist for Thomson Reuters Foundation and Universal TV, and as Director for Europe for Horn Cable TV and Founder/Chair of Star Media Corporation also known as Star TV.
 The TV is a globally oriented satellite and online broadcasting service catering for the Somali speaking community and employs around 70 permanent and freelance journalists.

 Hassan’s research has been supported by the Economic and Social Research Council (ESRC) in the UK, the UK Department for International Development (DFID) and the United Nations Development Program (UNDP).

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com November 22, 2017
+To consider publishing your opinion piece or analysis please email to firstname.lastname@example.org November 22, 2017